At the End of the World

-At the End of the World is a 1921 American silent action drama film produced by Famous Players–Lasky and distributed by Paramount Pictures.
+At the End of the World is a 1921 American silent action drama film directed by Penrhyn Stanlaws.
+It was produced by Famous Players–Lasky and distributed by Paramount Pictures.
 It is based on the play At the End of the World by Ernst Klein and starred Betty Compson and Milton Sills.
+The film is the directorial debut of Stanlaws and Compson's first starring role for Paramount.